flutter/website/getting-started.md

 1. Open a terminal and change directories to the root of your app (the same directory that contains the `pubspec.yaml` file for your project).
 2. Run the following command.
+Once the `flutter` tool is running, if you change the app's source code, you can hit `r` to hot-reload your application (updating the source on the fly without actually restarting the entire app).

   ```
   $ flutter run